Bećir Omeragić: Club career

 Omeragić made his Swiss Super League debut for Zürich on 4 May 2019 in a game against Basel, as an 80th-minute substitute for Alain Nef.

+On 11 May 2023, following five years at Zürich, he signed with Ligue 1 side Montpellier HSC.

 International career

 Omeragić is a youth international for Switzerland.

 In September 2020, he had called up to the Switzerland squad for UEFA Nations League fixtures against Ukraine and Germany.
 He made his debut on 7 October 2020 in a friendly against Croatia.

-In 2021 he was called up to the national team for the 2020 UEFA European Championship, where the team created one of the main sensations of the tournament reaching the quarter-finals.
+In 2021, he was called up to the national team for the 2020 UEFA European Championship, where the team created one of the main sensations of the tournament reaching the quarter-finals.

 Personal life

-Born in Switzerland to Bosnian parents, his father hails from Derventa and his mother hails from Kozarac.
+Born in Switzerland to Bosniak parents, his father hails from Derventa and his mother hails from Prijedor.
 His football idols are Sergio Ramos, Thiago Silva and Emir Spahić.
-He is the brother of footballer Nedim Omeragić and cousin of Edin Omeragic.
+He is the brother of footballer Nedim Omeragić and cousin of Edin Omeragić.